Social Movement (Ukraine): Activities

 Activists of the Social Movement operate in the trade union organizations of the Confederation of Free Trade Unions of Ukraine (Independent Trade Union of Mineworkers of Ukraine, Free Trade Union of Railway Workers of Ukraine) and the Federation of Trade Unions of Ukraine (Professional Union of Workers of the Construction and Building Materials Industry of Ukraine, Trade Union of Crane Workers).
 The organization provides legal support on issues of labor rights, endorses feminist, environmentalist, "pirate" initiatives, and also promotes such social movements as the grassroots movement of nurses and medical workers "Be Like Nina".

 The organization opposes what it considers neoliberal and anti-social government measures.
 It organizes rallies against commercialization of public sector, pro-business labor reforms, public transport fare hikes and far-right violence.
-The group pregularly supports trade union and human rights actions, March 8 feminist marches and climate change demonstrations trying to bring anti-capitalist criticism to these topics.
+The group regularly supports trade union and human rights actions, March 8 feminist marches and climate change demonstrations trying to bring anti-capitalist criticism to these topics.
 It considers necessary to democratize public life, decentralize politics, stand up for women's and LGBTQ+ rights, fight against patriarchy and discrimination based on nationality, etc.

 Speaking against the austerity policy and the closure of budget institutions, the organization's activists took part in the protests for the preservation of jobs at the Pivdenmash aerospace plant in Dnipro (2015-2016), in the 350-kilometer protest march of doctors from the city of Romny, who protested against the closure of the local polyclinic (2016), and in defense of the rights of members of the independent trade union at the Kurenivske trolleybus depot in Kyiv (since 2016).
 The Social Movement also supported the protesting staff of the Kryvyi Rih hospital during the labor conflict.